rcl-cloud-apps/docs/installation/osticket.md

 ![image](../images/installation/webapp-db-conn2.PNG)

-- Enter the database settings on the osTicket page.
+- Enter the database settings on the osTicket installation page.
 The 'MySQL Hostname' should include the port (Full Host)

 - When you are done, click the 'Install Now' button